 - Chyavanprash.
 One traditional Ayurvedic formula that is fabulous for children is Chyavanprash, a nutrient-rich jam made of amalaki fruit and other supportive ingredients.
 Chyavanprash is a strong rejuvenative, which supports the physiology of childhood while bolstering the immune system.
 Most children like the taste of it and will happily take a spoonful or two every day.
 You can also stir Chyavanprash into warm milk (or a milk substitute), warm water, or spread it on toast.
 For children, taking it plain on an empty stomach is often most effective, and you may find it especially helpful in the fall and winter months, during the cold season.

 - Spiced Honey.
-Give ¼ teaspoon of single- or mixed-herb combinations (black pepper, cinnamon, cardamom, ginger, manjistha, sitopaladi, turmeric, or trikatu), stirred into a spoonful of raw honey, one to three times per day.
+Give 1/4 teaspoon of single- or mixed-herb combinations (black pepper, cinnamon, cardamom, ginger, manjistha, sitopaladi, turmeric, or trikatu), stirred into a spoonful of raw honey, one to three times per day.
+Or simply incorporate Elderberry or Turmeric Honey into your child's diet.
 The honey offers scraping and cleansing capacities while the herbs bolster digestive strength, support agni, and clear excesses in the doshas.

 - Throat Soother.
 Throat Soother spray helps to eliminate excess kapha from the throat while bolstering a healthy immune response.
 Most kids enjoy the taste and will happily take a spray or two several times each day.